MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODataAccessGovernanceInsight.md

 ### -ReportType

-Specifies the time period of data of the reports to be fetched i.e., fetch 'Snapshot' reports or 'RecentActivity' reports.
+Specifies the time period of data of the reports to be fetched.
+A 'Snapshot' report will have the latest data as of the report generation time.
+A 'RecentActivity' report will be based on data in the last 28 days.

 ```yaml
 Type: ReportTypeEnum